The two words affect vs. effect can cause a lot of confusion. It’s because they sound so similar.

 But be aware of effect as a verb

-While used infrequently, effect does have a verb form.
+We don’t use it very often, but effect does have a verb form.

-to effect – verb (with object)
+verb (with object)

 To cause something to happen or to bring something about.
 The new CEO effected many new staff policy changes.

-The adjectives affective vs effective
+The adjectives affective vs. effective

 affectivity |afɛkˈtɪvɪti| noun

-Successfully producing an intended or desired result.
+The adjective effective means to successfully producing an intended or desired result.
 She applied effective solutions to management problems.

 When something is assessed according to real or actual rather than just face value.
 It has an effective price of $14 million.